27 Best Christian apologetics books to read and study

 24. ‘The Big Book of Christian Apologetics’ by Norman L. Geisler

-"The Big Book of Christian Apologetics" by Norman L. Geisler is an A-to-Z guide clarifying biblical passages, philosophical concepts, contemporary issues, and classic arguments—equipping believers to intelligently defend faith as a comprehensive Christian apologetics resource.
+"The Big Book of Christian Apologetics" by Norman L. Geisler is an A-to-Z guide clarifying biblical passages, philosophical arguments and concepts, contemporary issues, and classic arguments.

 25. ‘Why God Makes Sense in a World That Doesn't’ by Gavin Ortlund

-"Why God Makes Sense in a World That Doesn't" by Gavin Ortlund reimagines cosmological, teleological, moral, and Christological arguments—appealing to mind, heart, and imagination to show Christian theism best explains reality's beauty, math, music, and love as a winsome Christian apologetics resource.
+"Why God Makes Sense in a World That Doesn't" by Gavin Ortlund reimagines cosmological, teleological, moral, and Christological arguments.

 26. ‘The 10 Most Common Objections to Christianity’ by Alex McFarland

-"The 10 Most Common Objections to Christianity" by Alex McFarland (foreword by Lee Strobel) explores ten frequent concerns—like evil, hell, and religious exclusivity—offering straight answers to build confidence and prepare believers to defend faith as a practical Christian apologetics resource.
+"The 10 Most Common Objections to Christianity" by Alex McFarland explores ten frequent concerns, such as evil, hell, and religious exclusivity.

 27. ‘Faith Storytellers’ by Mackenzie Ryan Walters